janujc/brickBreak/README.md

 1, 2, 3, 4, 5 to jump to respective levels.

-j to slow down ball
+J to slow down ball

-k to increase size of platform
+K to increase size of platform

-l to add lives
+L to add lives

 Known Bugs: